onycher/arc-raiders-tools/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the IDGAF License - see the LICENSE file for details.

 ## Credits